Horace Mann School: Initial reports

-On June 6, 2012, The New York Times Magazine published an article by a former student, alleging multiple instances of sexual abuse of students by teachers at the school.
+On June 6, 2012, The New York Times Magazine published an article by a former student who investigated instances of sexual abuse of students by teachers at the school.
 The incidents occurred during the 1970s, 1980s, and 1990s.
 The article also addressed how school administrators dealt with the incidents over time, both within the school community and, in the case of one teacher, in a post-employment reference.
 The victims were identified by partial name or letter.
-The New York State statute of limitations in most or all incidents ran out when the former students turned 23.
-Several of the central figures were dead, at least two by suicide—one of the accused and one of the students.
-One of the accused, music teacher Johannes Somary, died in 2011.
+Several of the central figures had died by the time of publication, at least two by suicide—one of the accused and one of the students.
+One individual mentioned in the article, music teacher Johannes Somary, died in 2011.
 On June 23, 2012, The New York Times reported that Tek Young Lin, Horace Mann's former chaplain who also served as an English teacher and track coach, admitted that he had had sexual relations with several male students.

 Hilltop Cares Foundation

-As a result of the sexual abuse and resulting controversy, the Hilltop Cares Foundation was formed in the summer of 2012 by members of the Horace Mann community, including alumni, to help victims from the school and to promote healing.
-The charitable organization helps alumni with their therapy costs and addresses related issues in the broader community.
+As a result of the sexual abuse and resulting controversy, the Hilltop Cares Foundation was formed in the summer of 2012 by members of the Horace Mann community, including alumni, purposed to help victims from the school and to promote healing.
+The organization helps alumni with their therapy costs and addresses related issues in the broader community.
 It is a nonprofit and independent of the school's administration and board of trustees.
 The Chair for Hilltop Cares said they strive to bring healing to the Horace Mann community.